ivancuric/js-perf/README.md

 ![enter image description here](https://cdn-images-1.medium.com/max/2000/0*M94-AavlZjGoudZG.)

 There are two things I want you to take away from this section.
 1. While not neccessarily linearly, JS parse time scales with the bundle size.
-The less JS you ship
+The less JS you ship, the better.
-2.
+2. Every JS framework you use is another level of abstraction (unless it's a precompiled one, like [Svelte](https://github.com/sveltejs/svelte)).
+I
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTE4OTU1NzMsMzUyMjM1NTkzLC03Njk1MT
+eyJoaXN0b3J5IjpbMjAyODMxODQzMywzNTIyMzU1OTMsLTc2OT
-U0Ml19
+UxNTQyXX0=
 -->